 Research Scholars are selected on a competitive basis by an expert review committee led by the Director of the Friedman Brain Institute who ensures that the process is objective, thorough and achieves the right balance of support for basic, clinical and translational research.
 Research Scholars present their work at an annual dinner where donors get to know the science and the scientists they are supporting.

-We thank this year’s donors — Everett Cook, Joseph DiSabato and Nancy Sakamoto, Michael and Beth Fascitelli, Richard and Susan Friedman, Stuart Katz and Dr. Jane Martin, Joshua and Beth Nash, Ross Family, Ram Sundaram and Preethi Krishna and the Lipschultz Family — for their spectacular support of this exciting science.
+We thank this year’s donors — Joseph DiSabato and Nancy Sakamoto, Michael and Beth Fascitelli, Richard and Susan Friedman, Stuart Katz and Dr. Jane Martin, Joshua and Beth Nash, Ram Sundaram and Preethi Krishna, the Lipschultz Family, Harvey Schwartz, Scherr Family and Zhao Family — for their spectacular support of this exciting science.